 Those of you who frequent used LP record stores usually notice right off the bat that the decor in most of them is a bit unusual…you know immediately that you are not in TARGET…no gleaming, polished aisles here.
 Usually, the walls are adorned with strange posters, displays, and wall hangings.
 There may be a hint of incense in the air.

 Record store employees tend to be really smart and witty (with a sarcastic edge).
 The dress code is usually pretty slack and allows for personal expression.
 The person who helps you find what you are looking for could be wearing jeans and a t-shirt.
-The clerk at the register may be some black dude in Rasta garb, a fat girl guy wearing a mu-mu or a fat guy wearing a mu-mu.
+The clerk at the register may be some black dude in Rasta garb, a somewhat chubby girl wearing a mu-mu or a really fat guy wearing a mu-mu.
 These folks work in one of the few businesses where eccentricity is viewed as a sales asset. (“What really matters is the music, dude, so get off my case!”)

 I wish Wal-Mart would relax their dress code to let old guys wearing mu-mus become greeters.
 You could almost forget that Wal-Mart pays its lower-level employees in a monetary medium referred to as “chump change.”
 A large percentage of them qualify for public assistance (and are encouraged to seek such help by the management).
 If I could wear a mu-mu I would jump at the chance to greet incoming customers at Wal-Mart.
 It would be even better if they let me play the banjo as well.
 I wouldn’t ask for a raise if they would let me put out a tip jar.